-Maryland is a direct access state which means that our licensed therapists are qualified to evaluate and treat your condition without a physician referral.
+Do I need a prescription or physician referral to come to therapy?Maryland is a direct access state which means that our licensed therapists are qualified to evaluate and treat your condition without a physician referral.
 However, many insurance plans require one for therapy to be covered.
 Please check with your insurance to confirm your benefits.
 We offer a variety of treatments on a self pay basis that do not require any referral or prescription.

-To save time at your first visit please print, complete and bring with you these forms below: Patient information, Patient History and Consent form.
+What do I bring with me to PT?To save time at your first visit please print, complete and bring with you these forms below: Patient information, Patient History and Consent form.
 Also, be sure to bring your insurance card, drivers license, a prescription or physician referral (if you have one), as well as any imaging or surgical reports pertinent to your current injury.

-Please dress in comfortable clothing that allows you to move freely.
+What do I wear to my PT appointment?Please dress in comfortable clothing that allows you to move freely.
 If you are coming from work you can bring a change of clothes with you.

-The time for each session may vary based on your individual condition, but most sessions are 60-90 minutes.
+How long will my visit be?The time for each session may vary based on your individual condition, but most sessions are 60-90 minutes.
 Please discuss any time constraints with your therapist.

-Frequency can vary from 1x-3x/week.
+How often will I come to PT?Frequency can vary from 1x-3x/week.
 Depending on the patient.
 After the initial evaluation you and your therapist will decide on a plan of care tailored to your specific concerns and designed to meet your needs.

-Dry needling is a technique that physical therapists use to treat myofascial pain.
+What is dry needling?Dry needling is a technique that physical therapists use to treat myofascial pain.
 The technique uses a thin, flexible, “dry” needle, one without medication or injection, inserted through the skin into areas of the muscle, known as trigger points.
 Dry needling is not acupuncture, a practice based on traditional Chinese medicine and performed by acupuncturists.
 Dry needling is a part of modern Western medicine principles, and supported by research.